 A Dessert Charcuterie Board is in the Top 3, if not the #1 dessert that gets the highest "wow!" return for whatever investment of effort you put in.
-You can bake brownies and cookies, make chocolate bark, and even whip up your own homemade chocolate dip, or you can make it easy on yourself and buy everything from the store.
+Bake brownies and cookies, make chocolate bark, and even whip up your own homemade chocolate dip, or you can make it easy on yourself and buy everything from the store.

 They say the best way to get out of going to All!
 Those!
 Holiday parties! this season is...to throw your own holiday party at home.